Sports Nutrition :101 Overview Guide

 You don’t need supplementation for vitamins and minerals because as long as you are getting a proper balanced diet and consuming sufficient calories you are fulfilling the body’s requirement for vitamins and minerals.

-Vitamins and Minerals supplementation can be considered for athletes if their diet and calories intake is very restricted or you can also consider supplements when your food choice is very limited. e.g – you are traveling.
+Vitamins and Minerals supplementation can be considered for athletes if their diet and calorie intake are very restricted or you can also consider supplements when your food choice is very limited. e.g – you are traveling.

 Carbohydrate loading Strategy